 To hold another party liable for your injuries, your attorney will need to be able to prove that they were at fault for your accident.
 Legally speaking, fault must be established in accordance with the standards set forth in the state where your accident occurred.
 There are two important things that victims must know about this type of legal standard:

-- Liability is based on negligence: Negligence is defined as the failure to exercise reasonable care in a particular situation.
-Put another way, to prove negligence your personal injury lawyer must be able to prove that the defendant’s action (or inactions) were unsafe, and that the defendant’s misconduct contributed to your injuries.
+- Liability depends on negligence: Negligence is the failure to exercise reasonable care in a particular situation.
+Put another way, to prove negligence your personal injury lawyer must show that the defendant’s action (or inactions) were unsafe.
+The lawyer must also prove that the defendant’s misconduct contributed to your injuries.

-- Liability is divided proportionally: In some cases, the apportionment of liability will be straightforward.
-For instance, if a trucking company is found to be 100 percent responsible for your crash, then that company will be held liable for 100 percent of the damages.
+- Parties divide liability proportionally: In some cases, the apportionment of liability will be straightforward.
+For instance, if a trucking company is 100 percent responsible for your crash, then that company is liable for 100 percent of the damages.
 However, other cases are more complex.
 When two or more parties share responsibility for an accident, the liability will be split in direct proportion to their amount of fault.
 If a defendant is found to be 70 percent at fault for your accident, then they will be liable for 70 percent of the total accident damages.

 Car Accident FAQ